kyorohiro/hello_ymfm/docs/issues/savePoint.md

 - Special / uncommon `0x67` block types are still skipped.
 - DAC stream handling is minimal.
 - Real hardware accuracy is not the goal yet.
+- `AudioWorklet` is used for output timing, but the player logic still runs on the main thread.

 ## Scope risk